-On Friday November 9, 2018 two Africa Education Partnership board members, Elaine Chagnon and Peter Dewberry travelled from Connecticut to St. Edmund’s Episcopal Church in the Bronx, New York City in Ms. Chagnon’s SUV, which was loaded down with books and education materials destined for our schools in Nigeria, this was the second consignment of books we have sent
+On Friday, November 9, two Africa Education Partnership board members, Elaine Chagnon and Peter Dewberry, travelled from Connecticut to St. Edmund’s Episcopal Church in the Bronx, New York City.
+Ms. Chagnon dove her SUV, which was loaded down with books and educational materials destined for our schools in Nigeria.
+This was the second consignment of books we have sent.

-The rector of St. Edmunds, the Rev’d Ben Nnaji is a Nigerian expat, he has several projects in Nigeria for he gathers supplies and materials to ship to Nigeria.
-He packs these goods into 44 gallon barrels, through contacts in the shipping industry these barrels are sent in containers to Nigeria.
+The rector of St. Edmunds, the Rev’d Ben Nnaji, is a Nigerian expat.
+He has several projects in Nigeria for which he gathers supplies and materials to ship.
+He packs these goods into 44 gallon barrels, and through contacts in the shipping industry, these barrels are sent in containers to Nigeria.